BD20171998/simple_shell/README.md

 ### Description

-Simple shell is a simple UNIX command interpreter written entirely in C. The program runs based on bash commands obtained from the input stream by the user.
+The Simple Shell is a simple UNIX command interpreter written entirely in C. The program runs based on bash commands obtained from the input stream by the user.
 Any text seperated by a single space is considered to be an argument.
 The respective command typed by the user is then executed as if in a UNIX shell.